MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/windows-server-2016-improvements.md

 #### Use Group Policy
 You can use Group Policy to accomplish stricter accuracy by, for instance, assigning clients to use specific NTP servers or to control how down-level operating systems are configured when virtualized.
 Here's a list of possible scenarios and relevant Group Policy settings:

-**Virtualized domains**: To control Virtualized DCs in Windows 2012R2 so that they synchronize time with their domain, rather than with the Hyper-V host, you can disable this registry entry.
+**Virtualized domains**: To control virtualized DCs in Windows Server 2012 R2 so that they synchronize time with their domain, rather than with the Hyper-V host, you can disable this registry entry.
 For the PDC, you don't want to disable the entry because the Hyper-V host delivers the most stable time source.
-The registry entry requires that you restart the w32time service after it's changed.
+The registry entry requires that you restart W32Time after it's changed.

  `[HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\W32Time\TimeProviders\VMICTimeProvider]
  "Enabled"=dword:00000000`